-Functionality Rationale Associated Use Cases Provide an online tool for conducting cost-benefit analysis.
+Name of component Responsible Partner Cost Benefit A nalysis Componer nt UBE Functionality Rationale Associated Use Cases Provide an online tool for conducting cost-benefit analysis.
 Users of the IEPT toolkit will need to have a clear overview of the possible costs and benefits of their projects in order to decide on their realization.
 The CBA component will conduct this analysis and give helpful insights to the investors.
-UC 9 id Functional Requirements Priority 23 Communicate seamlessly with the other modules of the IEPT Toolkit.
-Medium 24 Store previous results and data for future use.
-High 25 Be openly accessible to every user.
-Medium 26 Support multiple data formats (.xml, .json, .csv) High 27 Perform analysis for multiple se cenarios.
+UC 9 id Functional Requirements Priority FR-CBA-01 Communicate se of the IEPT Toolk he other modules Medium FR-CBA-02 Store previous re sults and data f or future use.
+High FR-CBA-03 Be openly access sible to every us er.
+Medium FR-CBA-04 Support multiple data formats (.xml, .json, .csv) High FR-CBA-05 Perform analysis for multiple sce enarios.
 High